Sheri Weiner

 Legislative style

-Proactive sponsor focused on community recognition and support for youth and affordable housing initiatives.
+Proactive sponsor focused on community recognition and youth safety initiatives.

-- •Sponsoring a resolution supporting the Office of Youth Safety and a long-term Youth Policy and Strategic Plan.
+- •Sponsored a resolution supporting the Office of Youth Safety and a long-term Youth Policy.

-- •Introducing an ordinance to create a permit prioritization program for affordable housing and daycare projects.
+- •Introduced an ordinance to create a permit prioritization program for affordable housing and daycare projects.

 Voting record